kaoDev/timelessReactNativeChallenge/readme.md

 - for the implementation you should not spend too much time, please keep it around 4 hours and prioritize the topics that are important for you

+- to submit the coding challenge please fork this repository and submit a pull request with your solution

+## process after submission

+- we will have a closer look into the code and set up an appointment to discuss the rsult
+- the discussion will be held in a video call and should start with a short presentation of the solution
+- after the presentation the discussion will go deeper into the code to speak about the implementation and decisions made, e.g. why some parts are prioritized and what would be done differently with more time

+## hints

 - in the folder `./assets` you can find some icons used in the designs, and some files used in our design system to describe our colors, typography, shadows and other design elements

-- to submit the coding challenge please fork this repository and submit a pull request with your solution